Symplectic configurations: a homological and computer-aided approach: The general scheme and main results

-\begin{corollary} {\em(1)} The symplectic line arrangement $\hat{D}_1$ of Fano plane type as described in Example 1.9(1) does not exist.
+\begin{corollary} {\em(1)} The symplectic line arrangement $\hat{D}_1$ in $\C\P^2$ as described in Example 1.9(1), i.e., a Fano plane, does not exist.

-{\em(2)} The symplectic arrangement $\hat{D}_2$ which consists of $3$ degree $1$ symplectic spheres and one degree $2$ symplectic sphere as described in Example 1.9(2) does not exist. \end{corollary}
+{\em(2)} The symplectic arrangement $\hat{D}_2$ which consists of three degree $1$ symplectic spheres and one degree $2$ symplectic sphere in $\C\P^2$, as described in Example 1.9(2), does not exist. \end{corollary}

-The fact that a complex line arrangement of Fano plane type does not exist follows from a theorem of Hirzebruch in \cite{H}.
-On the other hand, we have just seen that a complex arrangement with the combinatorial type of $\hat{D}_2$ does not exist in the proof of Corollary 1.12.
-If one could show that the symplectic arrangements $\hat{D}_1$, $\hat{D}_2$ can be deformed to a complex arrangement in the fashion as described in Theorem 1.11, then Corollary 1.13 would follow from the above two facts.
-However, it is not clear that $\hat{D}_1$, $\hat{D}_2$ can be deformed to a complex arrangement.
-The point we want to make here is that by applying a quadratic Cremona transformation (including its symplectic analog), we can get around this issue.
-Finally, we should point out that a line arrangement of Fano plane type does not exist even in the smooth category, a result due to Ruberman and Starkston \cite{RuS}.
+The fact that a complex line arrangement in $\C\P^2$ which is a Fano plane does not exist follows from a theorem of Hirzebruch in \cite{H}.
+On the other hand, we have just seen in the proof of Corollary 1.12 that a complex arrangement with the combinatorial type of $\hat{D}_2$ also cannot exist.
+If one could show that the symplectic arrangements $\hat{D}_1$, $\hat{D}_2$ can be deformed to a complex arrangement in the fashion of Theorem 1.11 (as in case (i)), then Corollary 1.13 would follow from the above two facts immediately.
+However, it is not clear that $\hat{D}_1$, $\hat{D}_2$ can be deformed to a complex arrangement; in fact, there exists a symplectic line arrangement which cannot be deformed to a complex line arrangement (cf. \cite{RuS}).
+The point we wish to make here is that by applying a Cremona transformation (including its symplectic analog), one could get around of the issue of proving it directly.
+Finally, we should point out that a line arrangement which is a Fano plane cannot exist even in the topological category, which is a result due to Ruberman and Starkston \cite{RuS}.
+However, part (2) of Corollary 1.13 is a new result.
 The nonexistence of a symplectic Fano plane played a crucial role in our work \cite{C} on symplectic Calabi-Yau $4$-manifolds.

-I am indebted to Cagri Karakurt for useful discussions who once was a partner for the project but later voluntarily withdrew from it.
+I am indebted to Cagri Karakurt for useful discussions who once was a partner on the project but later voluntarily withdrew from it.
 With this said, I am responsible for the entire contents of this paper, including any possible errors or omissions.
 Part of the work was carried out during my visit at MPIM-Bonn in the summer of 2022.
 I am grateful for the excellent working environment as well as the hospitality and financial support from the institute.